 6.54 After the payroll has been processed the nominal ledger will be updated.
 Postings will be made both to the payroll control account and to individual cost centres The Finance Manager should review the payroll control account each month to ensure the correct amount has been posted from the payroll system, individual cost centres have been correctly updated and to identify any amounts posted to the suspense account.

-6.55 The Responsible Officer should perform a termly check of payroll for reporting to the Finance & Premises Committee.

 6.6 Retention of Records

 6.61 Payroll records should be kept for 6 years plus current.